MaterializeInc/materialize/doc/user/content/ingest-data/postgres-alloydb.md

 {{% postgres-direct/create-a-publication-other %}}

 ## Step 3.
-Set up the AlloyDB Auth Proxy
+Configure network security

 To establish authorized and secure connections to an AlloyDB instance, an authentication proxy is necessary.
 The Google Cloud Platform offers a guide [here](https://cloud.google.com/alloydb/docs/auth-proxy/connect) to assist you in setting up this proxy and generating a connection string that can be utilized with Materialize.
 Further down, we will provide you with a tailored approach specific to integrating Materialize.

-## Step 4.
-Configure network security

-Choose the best network configuration for your setup to connect Materialize with AlloyDB:
+Next, choose the best network configuration for your setup to connect Materialize with AlloyDB:

 - **Allow Materialize IPs:** If your AlloyDB instance is publicly accessible, configure your firewall to allow connections from Materialize IP addresses.
 - **Use an SSH tunnel:** For private networks, use an SSH tunnel to connect Materialize to AlloyDB.